magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/state-management/index.md

 Components that depend on a global state value subscribe to changes for that value and re-render themselves.
 Most components do not depend on the entire global state.
 Instead, a component only uses small pieces of the entire global state.

+Shopping cart data is an example of global state data that components in different levels of the application use and modify.

 ## Common state management technologies